-Split into two parts.
-The first is a moving account of Frankl's time in Nazi concentration camps.
-The second is an explanation of how these experiences led him to develop the theory of logotherapy — a belief that the primary motivational force of an individual is to find meaning in life.
+A moving account of Frankl's time in Nazi concentration camps.
+He explains how these experiences led him to develop the theory of logotherapy, the belief that the primary motivational force of an individual is to find meaning in life.

 This was an unrelenting struggle for daily bread and for life itself, for one’s own sake or for that of a good friend.

 Every man was controlled by one thought only: to keep himself alive for the family waiting for him at home, and to save his friends.

 I saw the plain truth and did what marked the culminating point of the first phase of my psychological reaction: I struck out my whole former life.

 I had been convinced that there were certain things I just could not do: I could not sleep without this or I could not live with that or the other.

 If someone now asked of us the truth of Dostoevski’s statement that flatly defines man as a being who can get used to anything, we would reply, “Yes, a man can get used to anything, but do not ask us how.”

 The prisoner of Auschwitz, in the first phase of shock, did not fear death.
 Even the gas chambers lost their horrors for him after the first few days—after all, they spared him the act of committing suicide.

 We all had once been or had fancied ourselves to be “somebody.”
 Now we were treated like complete nonentities.
 (The consciousness of one’s inner value is anchored in higher, more spiritual things, and cannot be shaken by camp life.
 But how many free men, let alone prisoners, possess it?)